 - Add the heavy cream at the last minute.
 It will dry up easily if added early, giving you chunky bits of curdled cream later on.

 - Thaw frozen lobster first before adding them to your slow cooker if you are using frozen lobsters.
 Cooking thawed lobster tails will make its meat tough once done.
 It reduces cook time and reduces unpleasant smell.
 However, thawing it in hot water is NOT advisable.
 Check our CAQs section below to learn how to properly thaw lobster meat.

-- Pair this dish with crusty bread.
+- Try pairing this dish with crusty bread.
 This combination works perfectly since serving a creamy soup with crusty bread on the side will let you wipe off all the sauce left on your plate or bowl.
-So we suggest pairing this creamy lobster bisque with Cheesy Garlic Breadsticks or Broccoli Salad for a leafy side.
+So we suggest pairing this creamy lobster bisque with some cheesy garlic breadsticks or a broccoli salad for a leafy side.

 Besides being an easy recipe to make, you’ll be needing ingredients that you can easily find at your local supermarket.
 Gather your ingredients, do the easy prep, and let it slow cook for the whole day while you’re at work or doing some chores, and let your crockpot do the magic.

 How To Make Lobster Bisque

 Discover the wonders of slow cooking with our easy crockpot lobster bisque.
 Savor a bowl of creamy tomato soup with succulent lobster meat.